-History of the Karoo Desert National Botanical Garden
+History of the Karoo Desert NBG

 Because of a lack of water and the re-routing of the national road, it became evident that Whitehill was not a suitable site for the Garden anymore.

-Additional land was donated by the Worcester Municipality and Mr Heatlie, increasing the total area of the Garden to its current 154 hectares.
+Additional land was donated by the Worcester Municipality and Mr. Heatlie, increasing the total area of the Garden to its current 154 hectares.
 When the Garden moved to Worcester it was known as the Karoo National Botanical Garden (Karoo tuin in Afrikaans).

 In 2001, 80 years after the Garden was established, the name of the Garden officially changed to Karoo Desert National Botanical Garden.
-With the addition of the word 'desert' to the name, it emphasizes that this Garden cultivates and displays plants from the desert and semi desert regions of southern Africa.
+With the addition of the word 'desert' to the name, it emphasises that this Garden cultivates and displays plants from the desert and semi desert regions of southern Africa.